Feminist ‘Maxim’ Model Emily Sears Bursts Out Of Too-Tight Sports Bra On Instagram

 “I’ve never seen nothing [sic] perfect like you,” one admirer gushed, punctuating their comment with a lone heart emoji for emphasis.

-“You are not just a beautiful girl you are a Angel sent from heaven,” a second supporter on social media enthused, adding a large star emoji to their celestially-inspired remarks.
+“You are not just a beautiful girl you are a Angel [sic] sent from heaven,” a second supporter on social media enthused, adding a large star emoji to their celestially-inspired remarks.

 “Juicy Woman,” a third fan quipped.